itsdnunez/notes/Topics/Java CS118 course guide.md

 }
 ```

-### Variables
+## Variables

 Do not use ($) or start variable name with an (_)

 #### Variable scope

-Where a variable is declared, it only exists within the curly braces
+- Where a variable is declared, it only exists within the curly braces
-Variables declared outside of methods are instance/ class variables - they maintain values between functions
+- Variables declared outside of methods are instance/ class variables - they maintain values between functions
+- 2 variables with the same names may be able to coexist given their scopes do not overlap

-#### types of variable:
+#### Types of variable:
 - byte - -2^7 to 2^7-1
 - short - 2^15
 - int - 2^31